M7Tro/educationalProjects/chatApp/README.md

 I had a problem setting up the vite proxy because I forgot to wrap the proxy {} part into server{} part inside vite.config.js

+Now, if the user is signed up/logged in, we do not want to show him the signup page.
+In order to determine whether the user is in the system, we will create a global context.

+Create a folder called context.
+In this tutorial, author uses createContext from react.
+I think that I will use Zustand, as it is the package recommended y frontend devs and I want to be more familiar with it.

+The global state we create is authUser.
+The default value is derived from the local storage: useState(JSON.parse(localstorage.getItem("authUser")) || null).
+If the value is empty we use null.

+JSON.parse takes in a string value returned from the localstorage and turns it into an object.

+The global context provider feeds the state and a method that lets you change the state.

+Inside useSignup, we save the object returned from the backend that contains _id, username, fullname, profilePic and gender.

+After we save the data in localstorage, we also update the globar authUser state.

+Now, we go to App.jsx and get the authUser state.
+We want to tweak the routing.
+If authUser is not null, we should be navigated into the homepage using Navigate from react-router-dom: element={authUser ? <Navigate to='home'/> : <Signup/>}.
+Do similar stuff to Home and Login pages.

+I got errors because I forget to specify name of data stored in localStorage.